⚡ Quick: jump to your motor size

 Formula Used:

-💡 Cost Saving Tip: Replacing a standard IE1 motor with an IE3 (premium efficiency) motor can reduce running cost by 5–8%.
-At this consumption level that means saving /month.
+💡 IE3 Upgrade Saving: Replacing a standard IE1 motor with IE3 (premium efficiency) can cut running cost by 5–8%.
+At this consumption, that's roughly /month saved — payback in 12–24 months on most motor sizes.

 How This Calculator Works

-Load Factor accounts for the fact that most motors don't run at full rated power — a 7.5 kW motor driving a pump at 80% load actually draws about 6 kW.
+Load Factor: A 7.5 kW motor driving a pump at 80% load actually draws about 6 kW of mechanical power.

 HPkWTypical Use